openstack-infra/zuul/doc/source/zuul.rst

   Default: ``linear``.

 **window-increase-factor**
   DependentPipelineManagers only.
-The value to be added or mulitplied against the previous window value to determine the new window after successful change merges.
+The value to be added or multiplied against the previous window value to determine the new window after successful change merges.
   Default: ``1``.